Opportunities For Attorneys

+Equal Employment Opportunity: The U.S. Department of Justice is an Equal Opportunity/Reasonable Accommodation Employer.
+Except where otherwise provided by law, there will be no discrimination because of color, race, religion, national origin, political affiliation, marital status, disability (physical or mental), age, sex, gender identity, sexual orientation, protected genetic information, status as a parent, or any other non-merit-based factor.
 The Department of Justice welcomes and encourages applications from persons with physical and mental disabilities.
 The Department is firmly committed to satisfying its affirmative obligations under the Rehabilitation Act of 1973, to ensure that persons with disabilities have every opportunity to be hired and advanced on the basis of merit within the Department of Justice.
-This agency provides reasonable accommodation to applicants with disabilities where appropriate.
-If you need a reasonable accommodation for any part of the application and hiring process, please notify the agency.
-Determinations on requests for reasonable accommodation will be made on a case by case basis.
+For more information, please review our full EEO statement.